 Friends of Sligo Creek, or FOSC, is a nonprofit community organization dedicated to protecting, improving, and appreciating the ecological health of Sligo Creek Park and its surrounding watershed.

 Led by FOSC members, volunteers organize Sweep the Creek litter clean-up events and invasive plant removal clear-out events in the park.
 We offer indoor programs for learning and organize guided outdoor explorations.
 We test the creek and related waterways regularly to provide data to the County and environmental groups.
 We support neighborhood projects to reduce stormwater runoff and the environmental damage it can cause.
 And we monitor civic developments and advocate for policies and initiatives that will support a healthier Sligo Creek.

 Our hands-on work is organized by sections of the creek and its tributaries.
-Each of the nineteen sections has a section steward who organizes volunteer events in their section and keeps an eye on conditions and needs of that section.
+Each of the twelve sections has a section steward who organizes volunteer events in their section and keeps an eye on conditions and needs of that section.

 Once a year the FOSC Roundtable group meets to review FOSC’s efforts and to help plan the year’s programs.
 The Roundtable has the authority to vote in the President.

 The Big Picture

 To work toward our vision of a healthy creek, FOSC: